THE ORVAL BREWERY IS ONE OF THE TEN TRAPPIST BREWERIES IN EXISTENCE:

 The Orval Brewery is located within the grounds of the Orval Abbey.
 The monastery has a long and interesting history and is itself a tourist attraction.
 The brewery was established in 1931 to finance the huge reconstruction works of the monastery.
 Lay workers were employed for the brewery, including Pappenheimer, the master brewer who is credited with inventing the much-loved Orval beer recipe.
 Income derived from beer sales and royalties went into funding the maintenance of the monastery buildings as well as charitable works.

-There are currently ten Trappist breweries in the world and six of these are in Belgium, Orval being one of the six.
+There are currently ten Trappist breweries in the world.
+Six of these are in Belgium, with Orval being one of the six.
 For products to be classified as “authentic Trappist”, they have to meet the criteria set by the International Trappist Association.
 It does not require the beer for instance to be made by the Trappists monks.
 In fact no monks have been involved in Orval’s brewing operation since its beginning.
 The Abbott and a few monks sit on the board of the brewery today, but the beer making is left to lay people.
 You may be interested to know that the present brew master is a lady, Mrs. Anne-Françoise Pypaert, a brewing engineer.

 Orval produces two types of Trappist beers Orval and Petite Orval.
 Orval is the mainstream brand with an alcohol content of 6.2% abv and the lighter Petite Orval has 3.5% abv.
 Petite Orval is brewed for the monks (Patersbier) and it is generally not for sale.
 Like many of the Belgian beers, Orval has its own distinctive beer glasses and as required under Belgian beer law, this Trappist brew is always served in these bespoke glasses.
 The one that we like and have at home is the Orval chalice.